gunnartorfis/sonner-native/docs/docs/toast.md

 # toast()

+toast() is used to display a toast message.
+It can be used outside of React.

 ## Basic toast

 To display a simple toast message, use the toast() function.
 You can pass a title and optional settings.